costajob/app-servers/README.md

 ```

 ##### Considerations
-While it is true that Node.js suffers JavaScript single threaded nature, it delivered very solid performance: Node's throughput is close to the one of compiled languages.
+JavaScript V8 on Node.js proved to be pretty fast, getting close to compiled languages.
-Said that Node.js is a memory hungry piece of software (~40MB per process).
+Node.js has the worst memory footprint of the pack (~40MB per process).

 ##### Concurrency and parallelism
-Node is a single threaded language that relies on the reactor pattern to grant non-blocking calls.
-Node uses the pre-forking model to get parallelism (like MRI).
+Node relies on the reactor pattern to grant non-blocking calls and uses the pre-forking model to get parallelism (like MRI).

 ### Ring with Jetty
 I used the default library to interface Clojure with HTTP: the [Ring](https://github.com/ring-clojure/ring) library.